At least 17 bodies have been recovered after a migrant boat capsized off Senegal's capital city

-DAKAR, Senegal (AP) — At least 17 people were found dead after a boat capsized in Senegal's capital, said local officials on Monday.
+DAKAR, Senegal (AP) — At least 17 people were found dead after a boat capsized in Senegal's capital, local officials said Monday.

 “Because of the size and shape, we know that it’s a pirogue (a long wooden boat),” she said.

-Note: This story has been corrected to show in the second paragraph that Ndeye Top Gueye is the deputy mayor, not the mayor.